San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bengals stats and trends

+- In Cincinnati's 12 games this season, it has six wins against the spread.

-- The Bengals are 3-1 ATS when underdogs by 2 points or more this season.
+- The Bengals have been underdogs by 1.5 points or more five times this season and are 3-2 ATS in those games.

-- Cincinnati has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Cincinnati's games this season have hit the over six times in 12 opportunities (50%).

-- Cincinnati is 6-2 against the spread and 7-1 overall when the team records more than 23.2 points.
+- Cincinnati is 6-2 against the spread and 7-1 overall in games when it scores more than 23.2 points.

-- When Cincinnati amasses more than 319.4 yards, the team is 4-4 against the spread and 5-3 overall.
+- In games that Cincinnati piles up more than 319.4 yards, the team is 4-4 against the spread and 5-3 overall.

-- The Bengals have turned the ball over five more times (19 total) than the 49ers have forced a turnover (14) this season.
+- This season the Bengals have turned the ball over 19 times, five more than the 49ers' takeaways (14).

 Home and road insights

-- Cincinnati has covered the spread twice at home, and is 3-3 overall there, this year.
+- Cincinnati has covered the spread twice at home, and is 3-3 overall there, this season.

-- This season, Cincinnati has hit the over in four of six home games.
+- Cincinnati has hit the over in four of six games at home this year.

-- San Francisco is 4-2 overall, and 3-3 against the spread, on the road.
+- San Francisco is 3-3 against the spread, and 4-2 overall, in away games.

 - In three of six away games this season, San Francisco has hit the over.